-- The appointment of EOS at Federated Hermes, whose engagement service pools asset ownership with the aim of protecting and enhancing shareholder value.
-EOS at Federated Hermes represents us and other like-minded asset owners globally using its expertise to enhance our effectiveness in communicating with companies, industry bodies, regulators and legislators. - Our preference is for managers to vote on the Funds' behalf and for responsible stewardship to be integral to the investment decision-making process.
-We are comfortable with delegation of voting to External Fund Managers for the funds they manage. - For all other mandates, EOS at Federated Hermes votes consistently across the portfolios it covers, and makes voting decisions based on a thorough analysis of publicly available information and always taking account of a company's individual circumstances.
-EOS at Federated Hermes informs companies where it has concerns and seeks a resolution prior to taking the decision to vote against management.
+- the appointment of EOS, whose engagement service pools asset ownership with the aim of protecting and enhancing shareholder value.
+EOS represents us and other like-minded asset owners globally using its expertise to enhance our effectiveness in communicating with companies, industry bodies, regulators and legislators. - Our preference is for managers to vote on the Funds' behalf and for responsible stewardship to be integral to the investment decision-making process.
+We are comfortable with delegation of voting to External Fund Managers for the funds they manage. - For all other mandates, EOS votes consistently across the portfolios it covers, and makes voting decisions based on a thorough analysis of publicly available information and always taking account of a company's individual circumstances.
+EOS informs companies where it has concerns and seeks a resolution prior to taking the decision to vote against management.
 In this way, it uses our votes as a lever for positive change at companies.
-Underpinning voting decisions are EOS at Federated Hermes Regional Corporate Governance policies, which can be found in the following link:
+Underpinning voting decisions are EOS Corporate Governance policies, which can be found in the following link: